Punktum-dk/epp-service-specification/README.md

 This limitation will only be enforced for domain names under the `.dk` TLD.
 Domain names under other TLDs will not be subject to this limitation.

 As for the `create domain` and `create contact` commands (above) the default behaviour can be defined in RP.
-Where the option "registrant management", will create host objects sponsored by DK Hostmaster instead of the registrar.
+Where the option "registrant management", will create host objects sponsored by Punktum dk instead of the registrar.

 Responsibility and privileges for maintenance (`update host`) of the host object is assigned to the name server administrator as described in the [create host section](#create-host) section.